OpenGridForum/DFDL/calls/2023/2023-01-19_DFDL-WG-Call.md

 | 2022-11-03 | Expecting to hear by next WG call.
 | 2022-12-01 | Not heard anything yet.
 Steve to send chaser.
 | 2023-01-05 | OGF accepted as a PAS submitter.
 Joined on the call by Alan Sill & Wolfgang Ziegler.
 Alan suggested DFDL WG joined the SC38 WG5 calls, introduced DFDL 1.0 to the group, and followed its suggestions as to how to proceed.
 Steve to approach WG5 chair Fernando Gebara Filho.
 Wolfgang reminded us that adoption of DFDL would be by national body vote, so making relevant national bodies like ANSI & BSI aware might be useful.
 Also need to make sure there is a free copy of the standard publicly available.
 Noted that there is already a good synergy with ISO standards because DFDL schemas exist for ISO standards EDIFACT and ISO8583.
+| 2023-01-19 | The next SC38 Plenary Meeting is in Brisbane, AU from Feb 13 to 17, with remote access.
+On Thursday Feb 16, WG5 will meet to discuss the activities for the following months.
+Fernando suggested that we join the Zoom call.
+Steve to email Fernando nearer the time.

 |    326     | Rules for when an assert or discriminator is used on a prefixLengthType simple type (All) |